Platforms on which We Made New Investments

 What Does Green, Yellow, or Red Signals Mean?

 Green means “Go”.
 A site may offer good P2P investment opportunities, but we have not yet made investments or reviewed it.
-It may be in the pipeline for investments and/or full review in a near future.
+If we haven’t started investing already, it may be in the pipeline for investments and/or full review in a near future.

 Yellow means “Caution”.
 We don’t feel comfortable investing on this platform at the moment.
 Usually a passive entry on our watch list.
 We may also have postponed or stopped investments.